jstet/Initial_Server_Setup/README.md

 firewall: false
 ```

 To allow ports/protocols through firewall, use the variable "services". "trusted" has to be a list (can also only be one item), but is optional; if undefined, all IPs are allowed. "name" is just for semantical purposes.
 SSH is allowed by default.
 All outgoing connections are allowed.
 See the [firehol config](https://github.com/JStet/Initial_Server_Setup/blob/main/templates/firehol/firehol.j2) for details.

+If you want a firewall, but all ports but ssh should be closed, leave services undefined (just dont add it to playbook).

 Example usage:
 ```